 - To prevent them from sticking to the pan, I suggest baking the tater tots on a parchment paper-lined baking sheet or a silicone baking sheet.
 I use these tools all the time and they can make the clean up process SO much easier.
 There’s enough cleaning up to do with kids in the house!

-To reheat, simply place in the oven at 350 degrees F for about 10-15 minutes or until heated through or pop them in the microwave for about a minute.
+Oven method: To reheat, simply place in the oven at 350 degrees F for about 10-15 minutes or until heated through.

-There are a number of ways to serve up these tater tots.
-Eat them either warm or cold and further increase the flavour (and fun!) by pairing them with a dip like any of the following:
+There are a number of ways to serve up these sweet potato tater tots.
+Eat them either warm or at room temperature and further enhance the flavour (and fun!) by pairing them with a dip like any of the following:

 - Tzatziki